saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-24-juniper-pyez-example-class.md

 image: /img/juniper_logo.jpg
 ---

-Lately, I have been doing a lot of scripting using <b>PyEZ</b> to communicate with the <b>Juniper</b> API.
-A thing that I have found to be increadibly worthwhile was a move to a more object oriented approach.
-I have found it to be off great value and wanted to share an example on how you could do this yourself.
+Recently, a thing that I have found to be increadibly worthwhile was a move to a more object oriented approach.
+For this reason, I wanted to share an example on how you could do this yourself.

 Using PyEZ:
 ===========

-When you are using PyEZ, you import the <b>Device</b> class and instantiate an object of your own to work with.
+When you are using PyEZ, you import the <b>Device</b> class and instantiate an object of your own to work with:

-Example:

 <pre style="font-size:12px">
 from jnpr.junos import Device
 from pprint import pprint

 with Device(host='10.0.0.1', user='lab', password='lab123', normalize=True) as dev:
     rpc = dev.rpc.get_ospf3_neighbor_information({'format':'json'})